Lil Wayne: Relationships and children

 Carter began dating rapper Trina in 2005 after featuring on her single "Don't Trip".
 The two were discussing future plans for engagement and moving to Florida to live together.
-However, in 2006, after Trina suffered a miscarriage from what was later confirmed to be her and Carter's unborn child, they have grown distant from one another.
+However, in 2006, after Trina suffered a miscarriage from what was later confirmed to be her and Carter's unborn child, they grew distant from one another.
 It was during that time when Trina developed an affair with Carter's would be rival, rapper Young Buck.
-In October 2007, the relationship ended after Trina realized that it was not properly empathized.
+In October 2007, the relationship ended.
 According to her, it was the cause of the pair "being young and not knowing what [we were] doing".
 The two reunited to collaborate for the 2013 single "Wowzerz" and 2019's "Situation".
 They remain on good terms.

 Carter and Nivea reconciled in early 2008 following Nivea's divorce from singer-songwriter The-Dream.
 Both were re-engaged in 2009, but Nivea decided to end her relationship with Carter while pregnant with their son; they called off their engagement for the second time in June 2010, during Carter's prison sentence.

 Carter dated model Karrine Steffans (on and off) from 2007 to 2014.
 He briefly dated Dana Lee in 2012.

 He entered into an intimate relationship with glamour model Tammy Torres from 2009 to 2010.
 While imprisoned, Drake encouraged him not to rekindle his relationship with Torres due to his already having had an encounter with her.
 After ending his relationship with Torres and mending over his falling out with Drake, Carter later got involved with Dhea Sodano from 2011 to 2019.

 In July 2014, it was rumored that Carter was dating singer Christina Milian, with whom he attended the ESPY Awards.
 They later confirmed their relationship in mid-2015, after which they received criticism from their interconnected exes, singer Nivea and songwriter The-Dream.
 They split in August 2015, having collaborated on multiple singles, videos, and concert dates.

 Wayne was engaged to model La'Tecia Thomas, but they called off the engagement in May 2020.
 A month later, it was announced that Wayne had started dating Denise Bidot, another model.
 In November 2020, they reportedly broke up over Wayne's endorsement of Donald Trump.
 Shortly after, it was reported that the couple had reconciled.
 Wayne and Bidot later broke up again in January 2022.

 On October 18, 2024, Carter began dating chef LeahAngelie Murphy.

 Carter's son, Neal Carter, currently performs music under the alias Lil Novi.